How to Change DNS Settings on Your Router

 About Tommy N.

-Tommy is the founder of RouterHax and a network engineer with 10+ years of experience in home and enterprise networking.
-He specializes in router configuration, WiFi optimization, and network security.
-When not writing guides, he's testing the latest mesh WiFi systems and helping readers troubleshoot their home networks.
+Tommy is the founder of RouterHax and a network engineer with over ten years of experience in home and enterprise networking.
+He has configured and troubleshot networks ranging from simple home setups to multi-site enterprise deployments, with deep hands-on experience in router configuration, WiFi optimization, and network security.
+At RouterHax, he oversees editorial direction and covers home networking guides, mesh WiFi system reviews, and practical troubleshooting resources for everyday users.

 Promotion for FREE Gifts.
 Moreover, Free Items here.
 Disable Ad Blocker to get them all.